sanyam40/Middleware-Frameworks/README.md

 # SPRING FRAMEWORK

-This repository contains a codebase for all the topics covered in the Spring & Spring Boot Framework.
+This repository contains a codebase for the Important topics covered in the Spring & Spring Boot Framework.
 Topics Covered are:
 - Spring Core
 - Spring MVC